AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/flexible-port-egress.md

 1. Flexible port egress configurations can be updated using the Cloud Manager API [enableEnvironmentAdvancedNetworkingConfiguration](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
 Remember `enableEnvironmentAdvancedNetworkingConfiguration` is a `PUT` operation, so all rules must be provided with every invocation of this operation.

-1. Now you can use the flexible port egress configuration in your custom AEM code and configuration.
+1. Now, you can use the flexible port egress configuration in your custom AEM code and configuration.

 ## Connecting to external services over flexible port egress